The On behalf of the Board of Directors of your Company, I am delighted

 MGL was incorporated to implement CGD projects in Mumbai and adjoining

-19 mother stations, 130 online stations and 13
+19 mother stations, 130 online stations and 20 daughter stations.

-industrial and 1900 commercial customers in its authorized
+domestic, 53 industrial and 2289 commercial customers in its authorized

 geographical regions.
-MGL is also catering to fuel requirement of around 3 Lac CNG
+MGL is also catering to the fuel requirement of

-in the joint venture, along with British Gas as equal partner.
+49.75% stake, along with British Gas as an equal partner.

 MNGL was formed for implementation of CGD projects in and around Pune.